 How much does it cost to attend?

-There are no fees associated with Will there be industry representation?
+Will there be industry representation?

 This program has a strict, industry-free, solicitation-free policy; therefore, no representatives from pharma, specialty pharmacies, or any other sponsoring organizations will be present.